 Joydens Wood Infant School hold six meetings a year which all governors are invited to.
-Three are classified as Full Governing Body meeting and three as sub-committee meetings.
+Three are classified as Full Governing Body meetings and three as sub-committee meetings.

 The major challenge to the school remains the current funding crisis.
-A falling roll and increased staffing costs have made it difficult to avoid setting a deficit budget.
-This has been achieved for the current year, but future budget plans will become more critical without increased government funding.
+A falling roll and increased staffing costs have made it difficult to avoid setting an overall deficit budget.
+This has been achieved for the current year with the help of 90 children admitted into Reception, but future budget plans will become more critical without increased government funding.